-The ECS Pre-Engineered Wall Mount Nitrogen Generator is designed to facilitate the Dry Pipe Nitrogen Inerting (DPNI) process for controlling oxygen corrosion in dry pipe and preaction fire sprinkler systems with supervisory nitrogen maintenance gas.
-The nitrogen generator can be used in cold storage/freezer applications due to added benefit of ice plug mitigation.
-With plug and play performance in a typical dry pipe or preaction fire sprinkler system, the nitrogen generator utilizes membrane separation technology that produces 98%+ nitrogen gas on demand.
+The ECS Protector Stand Alone Nitrogen Generator is designed to facilitate the Dry Pipe Nitrogen Inerting (DPNI) process for controlling oxygen corrosion in dry pipe and preaction fire sprinkler systems with supervisory nitrogen maintenance gas.
+The PGEN-50/60 can be used for Wet Pipe Nitrogen Inerting (WPNI) in wet pipe sprinkler systems.
+The nitrogen generator can also be used in cold storage/freezer applications due to added benefit of ice plug mitigation.
+The on-site nitrogen generation system that is designed to be installed in-line between the compressed air supply and the sprinkler system risers on dry pipe, preaction or wet pipe sprinkler systems.
+The ECS Nitrogen Generator utilizes membrane separation technology that produces 98%+ nitrogen gas on demand.

 The ECS Nitrogen Generator supplies single or multiple sprinkler systems depending on the number of systems, the volume of the largest system, and the cumulative volume of all systems being supplied.
-The integral air compressor and bypass valve allows for maintenance or "fast fill" needs to meet the NFPA 13 30-minute fill requirement for dry pipe and preaction fire protection systems.
+The generator includes an external bypass valve for maintenance or for "fast fill" needs to meet the NFPA 13 30-minute fill requirement for dry pipe and preaction fire protection systems.
 Cold storage application requirements vary based on the temperature of refrigerated space - contact ECS for design assistance.

-The ECS Nitrogen Generator is designed to inert the supervised sprinkler systems within 14 days and then automatically provide nitrogen gas for pressure maintenance.
+The ECS Nitrogen Generator is designed to inert the supervised sprinkler system within 14 days and then automatically provide nitrogen gas for pressure maintenance.
 When paired with either the Protector Dry Manual Vent (PAV-D) or the Protector Dry SMART Vent (PSV-D/DE) installed on the sprinkler riser, the nitrogen generator facilitates the patented "fill and purge" breathing process to remove all the corrosive oxygen gas in the sprinkler systems without the need for nitrogen storage.